SettingsCustom Domains

 What it's forRequired plan

-Sending domainSending emails from your own domain (e.g., newsletter@yourdomain.com)Paid plans
+Sending domainSending emails from your own domain (e.g., newsletter@yourdomain.com)Newsletter and up

-You can connect one domain and use it for both — that's the typical setup.
+You connect one domain per workspace and use it for both — that's the typical setup.

 For sending-domain specifics (SPF, DKIM, DMARC, sending identities), see Sending Domain.